-- Place the appliance where it will be installed and observe the following: - The construction dimensions of the appliance (see fig. 7-1 and 7-2). - The minimum chimney breast dimensions (see section 7-4). - The length of the cables and pipes (see section 7-4). - Place the appliance in front of a heat-resistant and non combustible wall.
-The wall brackets on a built-in appliance ensure that the minimum distance to the wall is maintained (see fig. 7-1 (A)). - Take sufficient measures to prevent temperatures of a possible wall behind the chimney breast becoming too high, including the materials and/or objects behind the wall. - Make sure there are no combustible objects or materials within the radiation range (see table 4-1 and fig. 7-12) of the fire. - Place the concentric system in such a way that no fire hazard can ever be created (see section 7.3). - Do not cover the appliance and/or do not wrap it in an insulation blanket or any other material. - Make sure that the appliance to be installed has a stable position.
+- Place the appliance where it will be installed and observe the following: - The construction dimensions of the appliance (see fig. 7-2). - The minimum chimney breast dimensions (see section 7-4). - The length of the cables and pipes (see section 7-4). - Place the appliance in front of a heat-resistant and non combustible walland on a heat-resistant and non-flammable floor.
+The wall brackets on a built-in appliance ensure that the minimum distance to the wall is maintained (see fig. 7-2 (A)). - Take sufficient measures to prevent temperatures of a possible wall behind the chimney breast becoming too high, including the materials and/or objects behind the wall. - Make sure there are no combustible objects or materials within the radiation range (see table 4-1 and fig. 7-12) of the fire. - Place the concentric system in such a way that no fire hazard can ever be created (see section 7.3). - Do not cover the appliance and/or do not wrap it in an insulation blanket or any other material. - Make sure that the appliance to be installed has a stable position.
 Fasten possible extending legs with the self-tapping screws.